mattwarren/mattwarren.github.io/_posts/2016-08-23-Analysing-Optimisations-in-the-Wire-Serialiser.md

 ### Looking up types when deserializing

-The 2nd optimisation worked by removing all unnecessary memory allocations, it did this by:
+The 2nd optimisation works by removing all unnecessary memory allocations, it did this by:

 - Using a custom `struct` (value type) rather than a `class`
 - Pre-calculating a hash code once, rather than each time a comparison is needed.